CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/7-Appendix-2-Discussions-on-LLMs.md

 Planning is an area that AIs currently struggle with, but there is significant progress.
 Some paradigms, such as those based on scaffolding, enable task decomposition and breaking down objectives into smaller, more achievable sub-objectives.

-Furthermore, the paper [Voyager](https://voyager.minedojo.org/) demonstrates that it is possible to use GPT-4 for planning in Natural language in Minecraft.
-See the [Voyager] box.
+Furthermore, the paper “*Voyager: An Open-Ended Embodied Agent with Large Language Models*” demonstrates that it is possible to use GPT-4 for planning in Natural language in Minecraft.  ([source](https://arxiv.org/abs/2305.16291))

 ## Differences with the brain